 Hi, Dr James here, and I’m one of the Principal Dentists at Elevate Dental here in Melbourne.

-We are conveniently located at both Hawthorn and Richmond with free onsite parking.
-Simply call us on 1300 2 SMILE, complete the form on our website, or direct message us on social media, and we’ll be in touch to help you organise your consultation.
+You can pay us a visit at our clinics in Hawthorn or Richmond.
+Simply call us on 1300 2 SMILE, complete the form on our website, or directl message us on social media, and we’ll be in touch to help you organise your consultation.
 See you in the next video.

 Note: All content and media on the Elevate Dental website and social media channels are created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.